petdance/bobby-tables/s/com_automation.md

 qdf.Parameters("MatchingFirstName") = "Robert' OR 1=1; --"
 qdf.Execute
 ```
-In order to explicitly define the types and/or names of the parameters, use the `PARAMETERS` clause:
+In order to explicitly define the types and/or names of the parameters, use the [`PARAMETERS` clause](https://msdn.microsoft.com/en-us/library/office/ff845220.aspx?f=255&MSPPError=-2147217396) in the SQL:
 ```vb
 ' Example in VBA
 ' dbs refers to an instance of DAO.Database